AI | Artificial Intelligence

 Prerequisite: STA 2023.
 Open only to students who need this course for their major or who have permission from the WCBA.

-QMB 3302 Foundations of Business Analytics & Artificial Intelligence (AI) 4 Credits
+QMB 3302 Foundations of Business Analytics and Artificial Intelligence (AI) 4 Credits

 Grading Scheme: Letter Grade

-This course is designed to introduce students to the basics of data analytics and machine learning using the powerful programming language Python.
-Students will learn Python basics, as well as how to write programs and use Python to solve real world problems.
+Introduces the basics of data analytics and machine learning using the powerful programming language Python.
+Learn Python basics, how to write programs, and how to use Python to solve real-world problems.

 Prerequisite: MAC 2233 OR MAC 2311.